redhatpanda/BetterPrompt/README.md

 This project is an extension using Azure Functions and JavaScript.
 It consists of a backend service that processes speech and text using various Azure AI services and a frontend web application.

+# Project Overview

+## 📌 Overview

+**BetterPrompt** is a smart Chrome extension built to enhance digital communication by making user input clearer, more concise, and contextually accurate—whether you're typing, speaking, or on the move.
+Designed for ease of use and accessibility, BetterPrompt empowers users from all backgrounds, including non-native speakers and individuals with writing disabilities, to communicate more effectively across any website.

+Built with **React** and **Material-UI (MUI)** for a sleek, responsive interface, and powered by **Azure Cognitive Services**, the extension provides real-time grammar correction, translation, speech-to-text input, and prompt optimization.
+BetterPrompt integrates directly into text input fields on any webpage and improves both the quality of search queries and AI interactions—helping users get better results, faster.

+---

+## 🧠 Key Capabilities

+- **Grammar & Clarity Enhancements:** Real-time grammar correction and sentence restructuring.

+- **Prompt Optimization:** Refines prompts for search engines and AI tools like ChatGPT.

+- **Speech-to-Text Input:** Enables hands-free communication through Azure Speech.

+- **Language Translation:** Accurately translates input to and from multiple languages.

+- **Content Moderation:** Flags harmful, biased, or sensitive content and suggests ethical alternatives.

+- **Accessible UI:** Clean, responsive React + MUI interface that overlays any text field on a webpage.
+---

+## 🎯 Goals
+- Help users communicate clearly, quickly, and effectively—regardless of language fluency or ability.

+- Make digital spaces more accessible to users with writing or speech-related disabilities.

+- Support global, multilingual communication with accurate translation and optimization.

+- Improve the quality of user inputs for AI interactions and search results.

+- Promote safe, ethical, and inclusive online communication through intelligent moderation.

+---

+## 🔭 Vision

+BetterPrompt aims to evolve into a universal communication assistant that:

+- Integrates with virtual assistants, messaging tools, and productivity platforms.

+- Offers tone adjustment, prompt intent detection, and smart writing suggestions.

+- Becomes a default accessibility and clarity enhancer for the web and mobile environments.

+---

+## 🛠 Tech Stack

+- **Frontend:** React, Material-UI (MUI)

+- **Browser Platform:** Chrome Extension API

+- **Speech & Text Processing:** Azure Cognitive Services (Text Analytics, Translator, Speech-to-Text)

+- **Backend (Planned):** Azure Functions or Node.js for processing user input

 ## Project Structure

 ```